OSU-Sustainability-Office/energy-dashboard/documents/frontend/README.md

 The Energy Dashboard uses a continuous integration scheme through Travis CI to deploy quickly and painlessly.

 #### Dev Deployment
 When a branch is pushed to GitHub Travis CI hooks into the push and begins running.
-Travus first tests the package with unit tests as described above.
+Travis first tests the package with unit tests as described above.
 On success of the unit tests the package is built.
-If successful the application will be uploaded for static website hosting on the S3 bucket.
-After this deployment BrowserStack will be employed to run a quick integration test and report back its failure or success.
+If successful, the application will be uploaded to the gh-pages branch of the repo, updating our github-pages display.
+We used to have an S3 bucket display a test-build but it's currently defunct.

 #### Production Deployment
 Production deployment happens when a branch is merged into master.
 During this Travis CI is told once again to process the package.
 The same actions above are taken except the aplication is also deployed to the gh-pages branch of this repo.
 The gh-pages branch is set up for static hosting and our domain name is pointed to this page.